19JeHe92/HIWI_Interaktive_Grafik/README.md

 ## Getting started
 These instructions will get you a copy of the project and show you how to running it on your local machine for development and testing purposes.

+This project creates an interactive graphic from a data set.
+For security reasons most browsers will not allow loading data through external sources unless you're on a server.
+This forces you to set up a local server on your machine.

-There are several ways to start a local server on your computer.
+There are several ways to easily start a local server on your computer.
 Here two possible ways are described.

 ### 1. Use python
 Make sure you've python and pip